fibll/riot/server/README.md

     return;
   }

-  // 2. check wether a database is available ret = checkForDatabase(DATABASENAME);
+  // 2. check whether a database is available ret = checkForDatabase(DATABASENAME);
   if (OK != ret)
   {